Estimation of the geometric measure of entanglement with Wehrl Moments through Artificial Neural Networks: Introduction

 In the context of entanglement theory, ANNs have been used to quantify the amount of entanglement in multipartite quantum systems~\cite{Che2018,2022Kou} and to classify the entanglement in pure states~\cite{Harney2020} and mixed states~\cite{Harney2021}.
 In \cite{Che2018}, the authors trained complex-valued ANNs to predict the geometric measure of entanglement (GME) of symmetric states.
 To do so, they reformulated the GME computational problem as the search for the best rank-one tensor approximation of complex tensors, for which they used ANNs.
 Other authors have used deep learning methods to compute the concurrence and mutual information from an incomplete tomography of mixed qubit states~\cite{2022Kou}.
 In quantum many-body physics, convolutional neural networks were employed to compute e.g.\ the entanglement entropy from the variance on the number of particles in an electron chain~\cite{2018Berkovits}.

-More specifically, the general question posed in this work, which is along these lines, is: {\it To what extent can the geometric measure of entanglement of symmetric multiqubit states be estimated on the basis of partial information in the form of some of their Wehrl moments?} Wehrl moments are the moments of the Husimi $Q$ function of a state~\cite{Gnu01}.
+More specifically, the general question posed in this work, which is along these lines, is: {\it To what extent is it possible to estimate the geometric measure of entanglement of symmetric multiqubit states using only partial information in the form of some of their Wehrl moments?} Wehrl moments are the moments of the Husimi $Q$ function of a state~\cite{Gnu01}.
 They have been used to define measures of non-classicality, chaoticity or entropy of quantum states~\cite{Gnu01,Sugita2002, Rom12}, and have some relevance in various contexts, such as for the characterization of quantum phase transitions~\cite{Goe20,Rom12}.
-Importantly, Wehrl moments are experimentally accessible quantities, either from projection measurements of collective observables~\cite{Perlin2021} or heterodyne measurements~\cite{Buzek1995,Shchukin2005} (see also discussion of possible experimental realizations in Ref.~\cite{Floerchinger2022}).
-By contrast, a precise direct experimental determination of the GME is difficult and its calculation, even for pure symmetric states, cannot generally be performed analytically and requires numerical optimisation.
+Importantly, Wehrl moments are experimentally accessible quantities, as we show in this work, from projection measurements of collective observables (see~\cite{Perlin2021} for a full state tomography protocol).
+On the other hand, there is currently no protocol to determine the GME experimentally other than by full-state tomography, and its calculation, even for pure symmetric states, cannot generally be performed analytically and requires numerical optimisation.
 A good estimate of the GME on the basis of more readily available partial information than the full quantum state is therefore of theoretical and practical interest, and motivates our approach.
-In this work, assuming the knowledge of a few Wehrl moments of a set of symmetric multiqubit states, we present and compare three different approaches to estimate their GME, one of which being an ANN that we found to be the most efficient.
-Note that similar but distinct issues to the one addressed in this work have recently been studied with respect to the detection and certification of entanglement from the Peres-Horodecki criterion based on the first moments of the partial transpose of a state~\cite{2018Gray,Nev21}
+In this work, assuming the knowledge of a few Wehrl moments of symmetric multiqubit states, we present and compare three different approaches to estimate their GME, one of which being an ANN that we found to be the most efficient.
+Note that similar but distinct issues to the one addressed in this work have recently been studied with respect to the detection and certification of entanglement from the Peres-Horodecki criterion based on the first moments of the partial transpose of a state~\cite{2018Gray,Nev21}.